Information about Cerro Coso Community College

 Any account balance older than 120 days may be subject to the collections process.

-Information on Faculty can be found in the College Catalog starting on page 154.
+Information on Faculty can be found in the College Catalog.

 Cerro Coso Community College is accredited by the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges, 10 Commercial Boulevard, Suite 204, Novato, California, an institutional accrediting body recognized by the Commission on Recognition of Postsecondary Accreditation and the U.S. Department of Education.
 It meets all standards of the California State Department of Education.
 The college and its programs are also approved by the California Community College Board of Governors, the Board of Vocational Nursing and Psychiatric Technicians, and the California Department of Education for the enrollment of veterans.
 The University of California, the California State University System, and other universities and colleges give full credit for appropriate courses completed at Cerro Coso Community College.